 Do you feel as if anger explodes out of you?

 Most likely, you’ve had people tell you that your anger is a problem.
 Or, maybe because people are scared, you haven’t heard it out loud, but you can sense it.
 People feel uncomfortable around you because they never know when you’re going to explode.
+Perhaps a loved one has given you an ultimatum.
+You know how icy things can feel after one of your blowups.

 Anger can be easy to justify.